Pulmonary and Critical Care Medicine Services

 Lung Transplantation Service

 The University of Maryland Medical Center's Lung Transplantation Program is nationally preeminent, with a tradition of excellence dating back to 1992 when it performed the first single lung transplant in Maryland.
 In 1995, the program performed the state's first bilateral lung transplant.
 Today, with a one-year survival rate of 75 percent -- well above the national average -- the program continues to gain international prominence.
-The lung transplant program is headed by Drs.
-Si Pham and Aldo Iacono, both experts in all aspects of lung transplantation.

 Dr. E. James Britt, a dedicated clinical pulmonologist, is studying mechanisms of rejection, and Dorothy Eddington, the transplant coordinator, round out the core faculty of the lung transplant program.